-Trutech Wildlife Service specializes in wildlife management services for residential and commercial properties.
-We work with wildlife and people alike to solve animal related issues in environmentally conscious ways and have been providing leading wildlife, animal and integrated pest management services across the nation since 1984.
+Critter Control Operations specializes in wildlife management services for residential and commercial properties, providing leading nuisance wildlife, animal and integrated pest management services across the nation since 1984.
+We work with wildlife and people alike to solve animal related issues in humane and environmentally conscious ways.

-The Wildlife Service Technician interacts with their District Manager, teammates, and our call center to respond to requests for services for both commercial and residential customers.
+The Wildlife Service Technician interacts with their District Manager and teammates to respond to requests for services for both commercial and residential properties.